Andrew Bruce, 11th Earl of Elgin: Career

 Elgin has held a number of business appointments, including as President of the Scottish Amicable Life Assurance Society (1975–1994), and Chairman of the National Savings Committee for Scotland.
-He was President of the Royal Scottish Automobile Club, and the Scottish motor racing team, Ecurie Ecosse.
+He was also President of the Royal Scottish Automobile Club.

 He was appointed a Justice of the Peace in 1951, was Deputy Lieutenant of Fife 1955–1987, and Lord Lieutenant 1987–1999.
-In 1980 he was appointed by Queen Elizabeth II as her Lord High Commissioner to the General Assembly of the Church of Scotland and reappointed in 1981.
-In 1982 HM The Queen installed him as a Knight of the Thistle.
-He was awarded the Canadian Forces Decoration in 1981, and the Royal Norwegian Order of St. Olav in 1994.
+In 1980, he was appointed by Queen Elizabeth II as her Lord High Commissioner to the General Assembly of the Church of Scotland and reappointed in 1981.
+In 1981 HM The Queen appointed him as a Knight of the Thistle.
+He was awarded the Canadian Forces' Decoration in 1981.
 He is a former Captain of the Royal Company of Archers and a former convenor of the Standing Council of Scottish Chiefs.

 He was County Cadet Commandant for Fife from 1952 to 1965, Brigade President of the Boys' Brigade from 1966 to 1985, and Grand Master Mason of Scotland from 1961 to 1965.

 He is a Freeman of Bridgetown, Regina, Saskatchewan, Port Elgin, Winnipeg, Manitoba, St. Thomas, Ontario, and Moose Jaw, Saskatchewan.
 Lord Elgin is a Past President of the Royal Caledonian Curling Club, and is the Life President of the Broomhall Curling Club.
 He skippered the Scottish curling teams that defeated the Governor-General of Canada's teams in a series of matches in Ottawa in 1982.

 Lord Elgin is Chief of Clan Bruce and President of the Bruce Family Organization which is the main association for members of the Bruce family.